Tailslide/BlastGateServo/README.md

 Updated 2025-02-26 - Fixed issue with servos not moving when button was pressed Updated 2025-02-26 - Enhanced gate selection to automatically skip disabled gates when cycling through options Updated 2025-02-27 - Fixed compiler warnings in Configuration.h (removed redundant header guard and corrected version number format) and in GateServos.h (fixed signed/unsigned comparison by changing opendelay type to unsigned long)
+Updated 2025-02-27 - Added gate orientation configuration (GATE_CLOSED_AT_MAX_x) to support different physical gate setups where gates may be open when up or closed when up